daneroo/nix-garden/README.md

 ### NixOS

-Whereas for NixOS we will boot from a customized minimal boot iso, and use disko to format the disk.
+For NixOS we will boot from a customized minimal boot iso, and use disko to format the disk.

 The minimal iso is built with a custom configuration, that includes sshd enabled with an authorized key for `galois`.
 The minimal iso is built for `x86_64-linux` and `aarch64-linux` architectures.